 Yes, these products may not be applied at night or during the period two hours before sunset through one hour after sunrise.
-In addition, the 2021 labels prohibit application after the R1 growth stage of the soybeans and after June 30th.
-However, additional state restrictions in both Indiana and Illinois will set the application cut-off date in 2021 at June 20th.
+In addition, the 2022 labels prohibit application after the R1 growth stage of the soybeans and after June 30th.
+However, additional state restrictions in Indiana have set the application cut-off date in 2022 at June 20th.
 So the more restrictive June 20th cut-off date will apply in Indiana.
+It should be noted that the June 20th application cut-off date will also apply in Illinois and Iowa.
+In Minnesota, the application cut-off date could be as early as June 12th, depending on where in the state the product is used.